-Award-winning American conductor George Stelluto is one of today’s most inspiring interpreters of repertoire from the Baroque era to the Twenty-First Century.
-Comfortable in many styles and genres.
-His recent guest appearances include the Milwaukee Symphony Orchestra (Ravinia, Summer 2017), Chamber Orchestra of Philadelphia (Mann Center, Summer 2017), Orquestra Jovem do Estado Sao Paulo OJESP (Brazil), the New York Opera Cooperative, Pasadena Symphony Orchestra (CA), and the Nordwestduetsche Philharmonie.
+American conductor George Stelluto is one of today’s most inspiring interpreters of music from the Baroque to the Twenty-First Century.
+Comfortable in many styles and genres, his recent conducting appearances include the Ravinia Festival, Atlanta Symphony Orchestra, San Diego Symphony Orchestra, Milwaukee Symphony Orchestra, Chamber Orchestra of Philadelphia, Chicago Philharmonic, Orquestra Jovem do Estado Sao Paulo, the New York Opera Cooperative, Pasadena Symphony Orchestra, and the Nordwestduetsche Philharmonie.
 Other guest appearances include: The Juilliard Orchestra, Orquesta Filarmónica del Ecuador, Hartford Symphony Orchestra, New York City Ballet, Transylvania State Philharmonic (Romania), ICE, and Juilliard’s “Beyond the Machine” and AXIOM.
+In July 2018, he led the Peoria Symphony Orchestra in its Ravinia Festival debut, commencing a celebration of the orchestra’s 120th Season.
+In June 2019 he will make his first appearance with the San Francisco Symphony.

-In performance, reviews, interviews, and recordings, George Stelluto has been featured in print, radio, and television throughout the Americas and Europe.
-Most recently, he received a rave review in the Philadelphia Inquirer for his performance of “La La Land Live in Concert.”
+and critical acclaim.
+He received a rave review in the Philadelphia Inquirer for his performance of “La La Land Live in Concert.”
 His Pasadena Symphony Orchestra debut received lauds from four LA area newspapers including a Los Angeles Times article with the headline: A Welcome Guest – Could He Become a Fixture Here?
 The New York Times wrote of his performance of “Opus Jazz”: “Robert Prince’s score swings and slinks.
 The Juilliard Orchestra, with members of Juilliard Dance and Jazz, conducted by George Stelluto, sounded sharp.”
 His appointment as Music Director of the Peoria Symphony came after a concert The Peoria Star-Journal described as “electrifying” and “a moment of coming together not just of the music, but of a conductor and an orchestra.”
-Call Back Magazine, wrote of his performance of Mozart’s The Marriage of Figaro: “Vocally, musically, and dramatically it didn’t miss a beat. … Stelluto conducted with taste, balance, and firm control of players and singers“.
-His recent NYC Opera Cooperative performance of Cosi Fan Tutte was called “fresh and visionary.” – Allegri con fuoco blog.
+Call Back Magazine, wrote of his performance of Mozart’s The Marriage of Figaro: “Vocally, musically, and dramatically it didn’t miss a beat. … Stelluto conducted with taste, balance, and firm control of players and singers.”
+His NYC Opera Cooperative performance of Cosi Fan Tutte was called “fresh and visionary.” – Allegri con fuoco blog.

 The Philadelphia Orchestra, Chicago Symphony, Atlanta Symphony, and the Juilliard Orchestra have performed his orchestral reduction of Schreker’s overture to the opera Die Gezeichneten (Universal).
 His reduction of the entire opera was premiered by the Los Angeles Opera in April 2010 and performed by Opera Lyon (France) in March 2015.
 His reduction of Grosz’ Afrika Songs was premiered in 2011 at the Ravinia Festival.
 He has published several co-authored articles on leadership (Leadership Quarterly, 2004) and given presentations about conductors as leadership models for business organizations.
 Additionally, he has published numerous articles in the Juilliard Journal on topics ranging from Health Care to Arts Funding.
 He speaks often in United States, South America, and Europe on “Building Cultural Infrastructure”©, a presentation on ensuring the future of the Arts.
-He has served as a board member and consultant to many American and international arts organizations such as Cultures in Harmony, Ecuador’s Sinfonia por La Vida, and West Virginia University’s College of Creative Arts.
+He has served as a board member and consultant to many American and international arts organizations such as the Brooklyn Music School, Cultures in Harmony, Ecuador’s Sinfonia por La Vida, and West Virginia University’s College of Creative Arts.

+Maestro Stelluto made his Avery Fisher (David Geffen) Hall debut with the Juilliard Orchestra in May 2008.
+He is the founder of the Illinois New Music Festival, which debuted in 2010 and repeats sporadically with unifying themes relating music and society.
+From 1998-2007, George Stelluto was Music Director of the Las Vegas Music Festival.
 He holds Juilliard’s first Artist Diploma Degree in conducting, two Master’s Degrees (Violin & Conducting) from the Yale School of Music, and a Bachelor’s Degree in Violin from West Virginia University, summa cum laude.
 He has performed at many summer festivals both as a conductor and chamber musician, including Ravinia, Aspen, Peter Britt, Focus, Kiev International, and Ukrainian Summer.
 He is the recipient of a 2012 ASCAP Award for Adventuresome Programming, the 2013 Illinois Council of Orchestra’s “Orchestra of the Year Award”, the Nevada Regents Creativity Award, and Juilliard’s Bruno Walter Fellowship.